i05nagai/memorandum/language/english_speaking.md

     * Would you let that man into any house you owned?
     * You saws the shadow of the mountain and you let it into the cave and the fire has gone out
 * It's just a hunch.
 I could be wrong of course.
-* Let's take a vote.
-* Let's take a vote on this.
 * You should take that with a grain of salt
 * That being said, it's still an awesome show.
 * My point being, sometimes you have to try really hard to get the girl you want